j5py/gladia-home-assignment/README.md

   tr -d '"'
 ```

 > Note that this command will only filter the first occurrence of *response* corresponding to the first prompt.
-Subsequent occurrences will be ignored if your previous request contained more than one prompt.
+Subsequent occurrences will be ignored if your previous request contained more than one prompt (in this case, you might consider [jq](https://jqlang.github.io/jq/)).

 <br />